timwahoo/chi-separation/README.md

 #  chi-separation toolbox (*&chi;*-separation, x-separation)

 * ⭐ New version of the toolbox is now available for test!
 Don't hesitate to contact us for bugs and feedbacks: snu.list.software@gmail.com
 * ⭐ This toolbox is developed for in-vivo human 3T datasets.
 Other field stengths, high resolution ex-vivo or nonhuman datasets (< 0.6 mm) are not fully tested and may require additional processing.
-7T processing will be updated soon.
+* ⭐ For 7T processing (> 0.6 mm), we have a new method coming up soon [[link](https://arxiv.org/abs/2410.12239)].
+Please contact us if you want to use this method.
 * ⭐ E-mail us if you need data processing other than in-vivo human 3T datasets.
 We may be able to help you with scan protocol and processing.
-* ⭐ If you have both GRE and SE data, you have options for conventional optimization (MEDI, iLSQR) and neural network (chi-sepnet-R2', better quality).
+* ⭐ If you have both GRE and SE data, you have data processing options of conventional optimization (MEDI, iLSQR) and neural network (chi-sepnet-R2', better quality).
-* ⭐ If you only have GRE data, neural network (chi-sepnet-R2*) will deliver high quality chi-separation maps.
+* ⭐ If you only have GRE data, neural network (chi-sepnet-R2*) will deliver high quality *&chi;*-separation maps.
 * ⭐ Neural networks can process resolution > 0.6 mm.
 This makes high resolution ex-vivo or rodent data processing difficult if you only have GRE data.

-* A toolbox for magnetic susceptibility source separation (**_&chi;_-separation or chi-separation; H. Shin et al., Neuroimage, 2021**).

 * The *&chi;*-separation toolbox includes the following features:
   - DICOM/NIFTI data compatibility